Arseni10Lk/Natural-selection-simulator/ReadMe.md

 * 2 or more food items, then instead of it 2 organisms will appear next day.
 In other words, it reproduces.
 * 1 food item, then it survives.
 * 0 food items, then it dies and does not go to the next day.

+Amount of food does not recover instantly, for example the amount of food in day 7 depends on the amount of food in days 4 and 5.
+That adds realism to the way our ecosystem behaves.
 This is repeated for a certain number of days.

 Finally, in v4.0.0 the ability to conduct any meaningful experiments is there.
 We can calculate the carrying capacity of our simplified ecosystem.
 For example, if we will set the following parameters: